 THAT is patched by connecting computing elements into feedback circuits via patch cables - single-wire cables with banana plugs on both ends.
-Note that patch cable plugs do not insert completely into THAT's patch panel.
+Note that patch cable plugs do not insert completely into THAT's patch panel as shown in the image below.
+This is explained in more detail on page 25.
 Multiple patch cable plugs may be stacked in order to connect multiple cables to the same jack.

 The output of each computing element can be fed to one or more inputs of other elements.
+However, an input of a computing element may only take a single signal, such as an output of another computing element.
 To solve differential equations, chains of connected computing elements must contain at least one closed feedback loop.
 Feedback around one integrator allows first-order differential equations to be solved, feedback around two integrators allows second-order differential equations to be solved, and so on.